ctu-mrs/ctu-mrs.github.io/docs/120-miscellaneous/3d_model_processing/30-meshlab.md

     ![](fig/simplification_example.png)

 * Save the model into `.ply` and check the file size.
   * Recommend `.ply` file size in between **10--150MB**, depending on the application.
 For texture processing, the lower the better.
-The texture will cover inperfections.
+The texture will cover imperfections.
 For model with no texture, the quality is visible more.
 If you would like to use the model in the simulation, assume **2.5x** times larger final exported file, so shrink the file accordingly.
 If exported with texture later on, the size will be about **2.5x** times bigger.
 These numbers depends on the amount of saved information in the *.ply* file.

 ## Texturing